almostengr/almostengrwebsite/docs/contact.md

 date: 2019-12-22
 description: Information about this blog and Kenny Robinson.
 author: Kenny Robinson
+title: Contact
 ---

-# Contact

 Have a question, comment, or just want to say hi?
 Reach out to me.

+## Social Media

-I do not have my email address listed in an effort to avoid receiving spam.
-However, you can reach me via my social media pages:
+You can reach me via my social media pages:

 * <a href="/twitter" target="_blank">@almostengr on Twitter</a>
 * <a href="/instagram" target="_blank">@almostengr on Instagram</a>